-Then we can create new special file and register:
+Then we can create a new special file and register:

 msg_t msg; msg.type = mtCreate; msg.i.create.dir = dir; msg.i.create.type = otDev; msg.i.create.mode = 0; msg.i.create.dev.port = port; /* Port number assigned by portCreate */ msg.i.create.dev.id = id; /* Id assigned by the driver itself */ msg.i.data = "drvfile"; /* Filename */ msg.i.size = strlen(msg.i.data); msg.o.data = NULL; msg.o.size = 0; msgSend(dir.port, &msg);

-There are several standart types of messages, although device driver servers need to implement only subset of them.
+There are several standard types of messages, although device driver servers need to implement an only subset of them.
 With every message type there are 3 common fields:

-This message type informs server, there is process trying to open one of it's special files.
+This message type informs the server, there is a process trying to open one of its special files.

-Server can respond to this message via o.io.err field:
+The server can respond to this message via the o.io.err field:

-This message type informs server, there is process trying to close one of it's special files.
+This message type informs the server, there is a process trying to close one of its special files.

 Server can respond to this message via o.io.err field.

-This message type queries read from the device driver server.
+These message-type queries are read from the device driver server.

-Operation should block client until all requested data becomes available.
+The operation should block the client until all requested data becomes available.

 Number of read bytes or error is returned via o.io.err.

-Operation should block client until all requested data is written to the device.
+The operation should block the client until all requested data is written to the device.

 Number of written bytes or error is returned via o.io.err.

-This message type allows to define entirely custom structure for input and output to/from a device server.
+This message type allows defining an entirely custom structure for input and output to/from a device server.
 This structure should be serialized/deserialized to/from message i.raw/o.raw fields.
 Additional data can be passed in i.data and o.data fields.